Texas Fishing Company Raises Funds for Battered Women’s Foundation

 As more anglers began switching from lead-based weights to smaller, denser, more versatile products made of tungsten, Rivera’s research continued.
 He began searching for ways to acquire the lustrous metal, even reaching out directly to mining companies throughout the United States.

 After being informed that tungsten isn’t commercially mined stateside, Rivera had to look overseas.
-He soon paired with an international manufacturer and production of a custom line of tungsten weights began shortly after.
+He soon paired with an international manufacturer and production of a custom line of tungsten weights began shortly thereafter.

-From there, the company added buzz baits, crank baits, and spinners to its catalog.
+The company then added buzz baits, crank baits, and spinners to its catalog.
 During this period, Rivera purchased a compressor and learned to airbrush in his living room.

 With this dedication, curiosity, and resolve, Rivera Tackle Company continued its evolution from a local jig producer to a full-scale custom lure and tackle operation.

-Despite the success, equity, and influence the company has amassed throughout the fishing community over the past decade, Rivera makes it clear that his faith is always at the forefront of his personal and professional endeavors.
+Despite the success and influence the company has garnered throughout the fishing community over the past ten years, Rivera makes it clear that faith is always at the forefront of his personal and professional endeavors.

 “The lures, the company, it’s always second,” said Rivera.